Azure/AksHcionAzureVM/readme.md

 #### **Aks Hci on Azure VM**

-This is one of scenario if you are willing to understand how to deploy Aks Hci and understand options.
+This is one of scenario if you are willing to understand how to deploy Aks Hci and evaluate options.

 ![ARM-akshcionAzureVM](https://github.com/Azure/AksHcionAzureVM/raw/master/.images/ARM-akshcionAzureVM.png)